Elmwood, Providence, Rhode Island: Schools and libraries

+Knight Memorial Library

 The Knight Memorial Library on Elmwood Avenue services Elmwood, the West End, and other south side neighborhoods.
 The library was financed by the children of textile magnate Robert Knight on property which had been part of Knight's estate.
 The 17,000 square foot library was designed by renowned architect Edward Lippincott Tilton with a grand Italian Renaissance exterior and Beaux Arts Neoclassical interior, and opened in 1924.

+Management of the library transferred from the Providence Public Library to a community group, the Providence Community Library, in 2009.
 The building was temporarily closed for "urgent repairs and upgrades" in 2017, and considered "endangered" by the Providence Preservation Society in 2018.
+A $554,000 grant from The Champlin Foundation in 2018 provided for repairs on the exterior masonry, roof, gutters, cornice and skylights.

 Arts and culture

-In northern Elmwood, Teatro ECAS is a Spanish-language performing arts space.
 At the northern tip of Elmwood Avenue, and at the nexus of the Elmwood, Upper South Providence, and the West End neighborhoods, the Southside Cultural Center of Rhode Island hosts a number of arts and cultural organizations and offers performance space.

 In 2018–19, the historic 1921 Bomes Theatre on Broad Street underwent a "complete restoration".
 The work included restoration of the historic exterior, reproduction 1940s era marquee, modern dinner theatre interior, and the creation of two new retail units and commercial office space on the second floor.